Everdoh/GenProxyPro/README.md

 Optionally, it can emit reports or extra helper files.

 # Usage
-Basic
+Basic:

 GenProxyPro.exe <path_to_original_dll> <dllproxy_name>

-Example:

-GenProxyPro.exe C:\Windows\System32\version.dll

 This generates a dllmain.cpp proxy file.
 Rename the original version.dll to version_orig.dll, place your proxy DLL with the original name (version.dll) in the same directory, and the host program will load your proxy while real calls are forwarded.

 # Options
   --out <dir>                     : output directory (default: <same dir as DLL>)